shashankyadav03/shashankyadav03/README.md

 - 👋 Hi, I’m @shashankyadav03
 - 👀 I’m interested in creating and learning new tech
-- 🌱 I’m currently learning java based api
+- 🌱 I’m currently learning System design principles
-- 💞️ I’m looking to collaborate on system design ideas
+- 💞️ I’m looking to collaborate on System design ideas

 <!---
 shashankyadav03/shashankyadav03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.